Can You Bring Skates on a Plane?

 Note: A duffel bag containing hockey equipment is treated as a normal checked bag.
 A duffel bag containing hockey equipment is subject to applicable overweight and oversize excess baggage charges.

-Hockey and Lacrosse equipment will be allowed as checked baggage only.
+"Hockey equipment will be allowed as checked baggage only.
 Standard baggage fees and policies apply.
-Based on purchase date of ticket, other fees may apply as well.
-One item of hockey/lacrosse equipment is defined as one equipment bag plus two hockey or lacrosse sticks (taped together).
-If the total weight of the equipment is over 50 lbs. and/or over 80 linear inches (203 cm), special baggage fees will apply.
+One item of hockey equipment is defined as one equipment bag plus two hockey sticks (taped together).
+If the total weight of the equipment is over 50 lbs.
+(22 kg), overweight baggage fees apply."

-Hockey and/or lacrosse stick(s) as long as multiple sticks are either taped together or encased in a suitable bag or container.
-Two hockey sticks and/or lacrosse sticks taped together and one hockey or lacrosse equipment bag generally consisting of pads, helmets, pants, jersey, gloves, and skates.
-When substituting hockey and/or lacrosse equipment for a free checked bag, Southwest Airlines allows up to two bags (containing hockey sticks and/or lacrosse sticks and one hockey or lacrosse equipment bag) to count as one item, even if they are taped or packed separately.
+"Hockey stick(s) are allowed as long as multiple sticks are either taped together or packed in a suitable bag or container.
+We also allow one hockey equipment bag generally consisting of pads, helmets, pants, jersey, gloves, and skates.
+When substituting hockey equipment for a free checked bag, we allow up to two bags (containing hockey sticks and one hockey or equipment bag) to count as one item, even if they are taped or packed separately."

 Everything listed may be checked, not carried on board.